 - The off-campus program staff members review the “Emergency Response Procedures” each semester.

-- We encourage all students to register their trip with the STEP (Smart Traveler Enrollment Program) of the State Department website.
+- Encouraging all students to register their trip with the STEP (Smart Traveler Enrollment Program) of the State Department website

 - Requiring all students traveling outside of Seville to complete a travel form which indicates where they are traveling and with whom